bavelsoft/schmoperties/README.md

 This is for fields that are explicitly configured for each environment.

-### Example
-	@Named("MyFuBarField") @Inject @Configured
+	@Named("MyFooBarField") @Inject @Configured
 	private double myBarField;

-The myBarField field will be injected just like with regular dependency injection, except that its value comes from the configuration file, and not from a dependency provider in code.
+The `myBarField` field will be injected just like with regular dependency injection, except that its value comes from the `myFooBarField` entry in the configuration file, and not from a dependency provider in code.
 `@Named` and `@Inject` are the standard dependency injection annotations from JSR 330, and `@Configured` just causes schmoperties to generate vanilla binding code for the named injection.